serverless/blog/posts/2017-05-01-serverless-air-episode-two.md

 **Jared:** Right, so we just time it out.
 And there you go.
 You took care of 97% of the bad things that could happen in a really like deep nested graph attack.

 **David:** Yeah, we notice a little bit of latency on one of our Graph QL end points.
-And like we basically like implemented data loader to kind of cash it up.
+And like we basically like implemented data loader to kind of cache it up.

 **Jared:** Yep.